 It can be changed with the release of new versions of the language of programming and frameworks.
 It may also depend on the characteristics of the computer on which the execution is taking place (processor specifications, etc.) Below is a table on the execution time of basic operations with data structures.

-For example, if someone wants to alphabetically sort a list of several hundred entries, such as a book bibliography, any algorithm should work in less than a second.
+To give you an idea of how to efficiently calculate time complexity algorithm with examples, if someone wants to alphabetically sort a list of several hundred entries, such as a book bibliography, any algorithm should work in less than a second.

 On one hand, for a list of a million entries (like phone numbers in a big city), elementary algorithms requiring O (n^2) comparisons would have to do a trillion comparisons, which would take about three hours at a rate of 10 million comparisons per second.

 Thus, the complexity estimate can allow many inefficient algorithms to be eliminated before any implementation.
 It can also be used to tune complex algorithms without testing all variations.
 By identifying the most costly stages of a complex algorithm, the study of complexity also allows you to focus on these stages' efforts to improve implementation efficiency.
+I hope this time complexity of algorithms tutorial clears some things out and gives you an idea on how to calculate time complexity for a given algorithm.